alifara asked: What is the difference between XNTJ and XSFP ? are ISFPs capable of being cold, highly-critical, and impulsive ?

 Yes, ISFPs can certainly be cold and highly critical –just like any type can behave coldly and critically.
 A good fictional example of this type of ISFP would be Kat Stratford from 10 Things I Hate About You.

-There are lots of people who assume that anyone who’s an intellectual and a jerk must be an xNTJ.
+There are loads of people who assume that anyone who’s an intellectual and a jerk must be an xNTJ.
 However, there are many xNTJs who are very kind and loving, just like there are many F-types who are cruel and hateful.

 Upper Fi vs Lower Fi